nelsonBlack/angular-graphQl-nestjs-cats-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ## Development server
-###First set up server , you can find grapgql cats server at https://github.com/nelsonBlack/nestjs-mysql-graphql-sequelize-typescript
+###First set up server , you can find the nestJs graphQl cats server at https://github.com/nelsonBlack/nestjs-mysql-graphql-sequelize-typescript

 ###After setting up and running server, run the client
 `npm start`